The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-yeah like I'm a the chain wall is my guy like I'm a chain wall guy like that's just my thing because the teacher said that the second thing is that I do think it's like pretty fascinating that in a culture that you and I are part of and and america's particularly because we're such hard workers it's all about work work work but that's not really like the?
-Of all this it's like to be happy so I thought it was cool that they're measuring that but another third and final thing that this makes this interesting have you ever heard of a pairing metric
+Yeah, like, I'm a — the *chain wall* is my guy.
+I'm a *chain wall* guy; that's just my thing, because the teacher said that.
+The second thing is that I do think it's pretty fascinating that in a culture that you and I are part of, and in America's case — because we're such hard workers — it's all about work, work, work.
+But that's not really the point of all this; it's about being happy.
+So I thought it was cool that they're measuring that.
+Another, third and final thing that makes this interesting: have you ever heard of a pairing metric?

 Shaan Puri